Natural Resources Department

 "The river is alive.
 It is an essential part of our lives.
 When it is vibrant and healthy, our well being is preserved.
 We must heal and protect this precious resource, not just for our own tribal treaty rights, but because it's a wise and respectful thing to do for everyone who lives here."

-The riparian restoration program has been an ongoing and cooperative effort for over 10 years, often partnering with other organizations who also conduct riparian restoration.
+The riparian restoration program has been an ongoing and cooperative effort for more than 10 years, often partnering with other organizations who also conduct riparian restoration.
 Project work sites are located on Tribal, public, and private land.

 Our mission is to expand and enhance stream side forests throughout the Stillaguamish River Basin to benefit fish and wildlife.